Happi (film)

 Happi is a Hindi-language film directed by Bhavna Talwar and produced by Vistaar Film Fund & WSG Pictures.
 The film, made in black-and-white, stars Pankaj Kapoor, and is an homage to Charlie Chaplin as per the director.
 Pankaj Kapoor plays the part of a Chaplin-esque character.
-After being stuck in development hell, the film released on ZEE5 on 25 December 2019.
+After being stuck in development hell, the film was released on ZEE5 on 25 December 2019.

 Plot

 Happi is a comedy drama that tells the amazing story of survival of a social misfit set in Mumbai.
 The film is all about a man, who is content with what he earns as his needs are few and thus, he is comfortable being a misfit.
 He earns by making people laugh as well as by singing at Cafe Bombay.

 His life turns upside down and he is shattered as the same place is now getting revamped into 'Club Mumbai' – a hip, high class upmarket lounge.
 But he refuses to be beaten down by the circumstances and fights back with his self belief with an unlikely companion, a puppy.